-non-rura Ensure that rural activities are not adversely affected by the establishment of non-rural activities sensitive to effects associated with rural activities, such as, but not limited to, noise, odour or spray drift.
+3.3.9 Ensure that rural activities are not adversely affected by the establishment of non- rural activities sensitive to effects associated with rural activities, such as, but not limited to, noise, odour or spray drift.
 Comment Through community consultation and conversations with key stakeholders, reverse sensitivity has been identified as a key issue in the rural area.
 This policy aims to address this issue providing guidance for decision makers during the resource consent process.
 Principal Alternative The alternative for this policy is the status quo.
 Currently there are no policies that address the reverse sensitivity issue.
 Benefits Environmental This policy will encourage non rural activities to be located in appropriate areas, reducing negative impacts of reverse sensitivity.
 Economic This will ensure that productive activities are not affected by non-rural activities and each activity will be able to operate efficiently.
 Social Reduction of reverse sensitivity will benefit land owners by ensuring that the implementation for existing activities are taken into account prior to non-rural activities starting.
-Cultural - N/A

-Costs Environmental - N/A Economic There may be resource consents required and some constraint on non-rural activities will occur, hindering some development.
+Cultural - N/A Costs Environmental - N/A Economic There may be resource consents required and some constraint on non-rural activities will occur, hindering some development.
 Social Non-rural will not be as free to determine how or where they establish especially with respect to dwellings and this may affect people's enjoyment of their properties.
 Cultural - N/A Effectiveness These policies are effective as they guide decision makers as to what is appropriate in order to reduce potential negative impacts of reverse sensitivity.
 Efficiency These policies are efficient in that they provide for activities based on the sustainable use of natural and physical resources, recognise the need to avoid, remedy and mitigate adverse effects and maintain the amenity of the environment.
 These benefits outweigh the potential costs to land users of taking measures to avoid, remedy and mitigate adverse effects.
-Appropriateness The proposed policies are responsive to the consultation feed from the community. making and clear comm follow.
-The specific defi provides a clear direction for decision nunication of intent for the methods to inition of high quality will vary between chievable and reasonable given.
+Appropriateness The proposed policies are responsive to the consultation feedback from the community.
+The policy is useful as it provides a clear direction for decision making and clear communication of intent for the methods to follow.
+The specific definition of high quality will vary between residential areas.
+It is achievable and reasonable given.
 The policy strikes an appropriate balance between enabling existing activities to operate and providing for new development to occur.
-The balance favours the existing operations as they have fewer alternatives.
-Risk of acting or not acting if there is uncertain or insufficient information about the subject matter of the policies, rules, or other methods There is a risk of non-rural activities restricting rural activities within the rural area if no policies are adopted.
+The balance favours the existing operations as they have fewer location alternatives.

+Risk of acting or not acting if there is uncertain or insufficient information about the subject matter of the policies, rules, or other methods

+There is a risk of non-rural activities restricting rural activities within the rural area if no policies are adopted.